Dumfries and Galloway

 Of special interest

-Caerlaverock Castle - an impressive sandstone ruin of a unique triangular medieval fortress.
-The castle and grounds are managed by Historic Scotland.
-The entry charge (if you wish to enter) is displayed on signs and tickets must be purchased from the visitor centre.
+The entry charge (if you wish to enter the grounds near the castle) is displayed on signs and tickets must be purchased from the visitor centre.

 The walk in detail